AngMar1/Buggaboo/README.md

 - Install a **web driver** (e.g., ChromeDriver for Chrome, GeckoDriver for Firefox).

 ### Clone the Repository

+To clone the repository, run the following commands:

 ```sh
 git clone https://github.com/AngMar1/Buggaboo.git
 cd Buggaboo

 ### Install Dependencies
 Run the following command to install dependencies: